-No less than 20% of the total board representation shall be 10- Year Athletes, as defined in the USOPC Bylaws.
+No less than twenty percent (20%) of the total board representation shall be 10- Year Athletes, as defined in the USOPC Bylaws.
 The remaining Athlete Directors may be comprised of 10+ Year Athletes, as defined in the USOPC Bylaws.
-The USA Judo representative to the USOPC Athletes’ Advisory Council [and alternate if the alternate is a voting member] shall count towards the twenty (20) percent 10 Year Athlete requirement.
+The USA Judo representative to the USOPC Athletes’ Advisory Council and alternate shall count towards the twenty (20) percent 10 Year Athlete requirement.

-At least one of the athlete directors composing 1/3 of the Board of Directors is to be represented by a Paralympic Athlete.
+At least one (1) of the athlete directors of the Board of Directors is to be represented by a Paralympic Athlete.

+All athlete representatives are subject to the conflict of interest policies, and code(s) of conduct of all relevant stakeholders (i.e., USA Judo, Team USA Athletes’ Commission, and/or USOPA apply in determining eligibility of a candidate.